 Iron Butterfly were not the first to take a stab at a side-long track.
 In 1966, Bob Dylan issued the far-more-lyrical “Sad-Eyed Lady of the Lowlands,” which took up a side of Blonde on Blonde, though it was a mere 11 minutes.
 On side two of their 1967 album Da Capo, Love dished out “Revelation” which was nearly 19 minutes of relentless blues riffing.
 The Seeds had the 14-plus minutes of “Up in Her Room,” and the Rolling Stones had given the world the 11-minute blues romp of “Goin’ Home” on Aftermath.

 None, however, became the cultural phenomenon that “In-A-Gadda-Da-Vida” did.

-Iron Butterfly had found huge commercial success, as In-A-Gadda-Da-Vida quickly went gold and then – over the years – sold millions and millions more.
-Call it pretentious or overblown if you must, but this album captured a specific moment in the rock and roll culture.
-Even today, it still makes for great late night listening now and again.
+Iron Butterfly found commercial success as In-A-Gadda-Da-Vida quickly went gold and then – over the years – sold millions and millions more.
+Call it pretentious or overblown, but the album captured a specific moment in rock ‘n’ roll’s culture.
+Even today, it still makes for great late-night listening.

 See Iron Butterfly and Other Rockers in the Top 100 Albums of the ’60s